What we publish

 JPRS publishes articles on a rolling basis, with occasional calls for papers for special issues.
 For more details, please see our Topics of Interest page.

 JPRS has a number of policies which authors should read before submitting to the journal.

 Editorial board members (see Editorial Structure and Remit) are encouraged to submit to JPRS but must not be involved in editorial decisions about their own work.
 They must also declare their role and potential conflict of interest at the point of submission (see Conflict of interest).
 Submission from editorial board members will not be prioritised ahead of other submissions.
 For these submissions, the submitting member will have no involvement in the peer review or decision-making process.

 All work published in JPRS is released under the Creative Commons BY-NC license, which allows individuals to share and adapt the work for non-commercial purposes as long as credit is given to the author.
 Authors retain the commercial rights to their work.

-JPRS only publishes articles that have not been previously published.
+JPRS only publishes articles that have not been previously published (other than preprints – see preprints policy).
 Any material submitted to be considered for publication will be automatically assumed (a) not to have been published before, and (b) not to be under consideration for publication in any other venue at the time of submission to JPRS.